 Twitch is the number one live streaming platform for gamers, DJs, internet personalities, ASMR enthusiasts, and so much more.
 It’s no wonder the platform attracts millions of fans from around the world every single day.
 There are so many talented creators streaming on Twitch.

-But the thing with Twitch is that it’s confined to the tiny screen of your smartphone, or a slightly bigger computer.
+But the thing with Twitch is that it’s confined to the tiny screen of your iPhone or Android smartphone, a tablet, or a slightly bigger computer.
 Wouldn’t it be amazing to just cast Twitch to TV and watch your favorite gamers and DJs on the TV in your living room, on a comfy couch and with amazing surround sound?

 Table of contents